markleenders/stopwatch.koplugin/README.md

 I sometimes need a big clock or stopwatch, so why not use my ereader?

-Works on every KOReader device (Kobo, Kobo, PocketBook, Android, Linux…).
+Works on every KOReader device (Kobo, PocketBook, Android, Linux…).

 ## Installation